 In the Community Introduction, the stage is set to discuss the demographic trends facing the City in terms of population, housing and employment.
-Ball Ground has grown from a population of 1,434 in 2010 to an estimated population of 2,041 in 2017 according to the U.S. Census Bureau.
-This represents a 6.1% annual growth rate for the city.
-If growth continues even close to this rate, the City will almost double in population from 2010 to 2020 to roughly 2,500 residents.
+Ball Ground has grown from a population of 1,434 in 2010 to a population of 2,560 in 2020 according to the U.S. Decennial Census.
+This represents a 7.9% annual growth rate for the City and nearly a doubling of population in this time period.
+This rate exceeds the 2010 to 2017 estimated annual growth rate of 6.1% as presented in the 2018 Comprehensive Plan.

-Meanwhile, the City will become more diverse and the percentage of 65+ age residents will increase in the next decade.
-There will be strong demand for new homes, with buyers interested in a wider range of house types.
+Meanwhile, the City has become more diverse since the 2010 Census and the percentage of 65+ age residents is expected to continue increasing.

+There is strong demand for new homes, with buyers interested in a wider range of house types.
 Jobs within and just outside the city limits will also increase as existing industries expand, new businesses are started, and outside companies locate new facilities nearby.
-This growth has already been anticipated in several of the Related Plans, such as the Ball Ground Downtown LCI Plan and the Technology Ridge Redevelopment Plan.
-Each of the Related Pans are linked to this Comprehensive Plan with the key related initiatives highlighted.